ecaterinamh/portfolio-project/README.md

 # Portfolio

-My very first portfolio after I freshly graduated the Web Development Course at IT School.
+Tis is my very first portfolio after I freshly graduated the Web Development Course at IT School.

 ## DEMO